erdmarin/sa-portfolio/README.md

 The application is containerised with Docker, producing an immutable image pushed to Amazon ECR.
 ECS Fargate runs the containers without requiring any EC2 instance management.
 An Application Load Balancer distributes traffic to Fargate tasks and performs health checks.
 CloudWatch Logs captures all container output for observability.
 The result is a deployment pipeline that is repeatable, auditable, and operable by a small team.

 ### Implementation Scope
-This project focuses on demonstrating containerized deployment using managed AWS services.
-The following simplifications were made deliberately to reduce complexity while still demonstrating core cloud architecture principles.
+This implementation uses the default VPC and public subnets for deployment simplicity.
+Fargate tasks are assigned public IPs.
+This is an intentional trade-off to reduce complexity while demonstrating core containerization and ECS deployment principles.
+Production recommendations — private subnets, NAT Gateway, Secrets Manager — are documented throughout and in the Future Improvements section.

 <img src="images/implementationScope.png">